 Pilates is an exercise method, which relies on strengthening core postural muscles.
 It works by building strength from the inside out, rebalancing the body and bringing it into correct alignment.
 It helps to reshape your body, which will become longer, leaner and more toned.
 It avoids the muscle and ligament damage, sometimes associated with other fitness regimes.
 Specific problem-areas can be targeted by an exercise, but always in relation to the rest of one’s body.

-- Drop in Pilates – these must be booked & paid in advance
+- Drop in Pilates – All levels

 - Rehabilitation Pilates